MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Compute/v3.1.0/New-AzureWebsite.md

 ```

 ### -PublishingUsername
-The user name you have specified in the Azure Portal for Git deployment.
+Specifies the user name you have specified in the Azure Portal for Git deployment.

 ```yaml
 Type: String